geethawovv/021141d64563bbeaf14a/README.md

 * Configuration

-* Database creation with mysql to change the username and password go to config database.yml file and give user mysql host,username and password
+* Database creation with mysql to change the username and password go to config database.yml file and give your mysql host,username and password

 * Database initialization